 • IFRS 16: Leases: New standard to establish principles for recognition, measurement, presentation and disclosure of leases with an impact on lessee accounting, effective for annual periods beginning on or after January 1, 2019.
-The Company is still in the process of evaluating the impact of adoption of this standard.
+The Company is assessing the impact of the adoption of this standard on its consolidated financial statements.